calope/oci-cassandra/README.md

 cluster_display_name | The Cassandra cluster name.
 image_ocid | The OCID of an image on which the Cassandra node instance is based.
-You can refer to https://docs.us-phoenix-1.oraclecloud.com/images/ for more details. node_shape | Instance shape for node instance to use. node_flex_shape_ocpus | Number of OCPU in case of flexible shape usage. node_flex_shape_memory | Number of GB of memory in case of flexible shape usage. storage_port | TCP port for commands and data among Cassandra nodes. ssl_storage_port | SSL port for encrypted communication among Cassandra nodes.
+You can refer to https://docs.us-phoenix-1.oraclecloud.com/images/ for more details. node_shape | Instance shape for node instance to use. node_flex_shape_ocpus | Number of OCPUs in case of flexible shape usage. node_flex_shape_memory | Number of GB of memory in case of flexible shape usage. storage_port | TCP port for commands and data among Cassandra nodes. ssl_storage_port | SSL port for encrypted communication among Cassandra nodes.